Support Centre

 7.6.
 Data breach notification

-A data handler must provide notice to affected data subjects without delay when he/she becomes aware of a breach of personal data, pursuant to the PIPA.
-Further, where there is a data breach involving 1,000 data subjects or more, the data handler must, in addition to individual notices to data subjects, report the data breach to the PIPC or a specialist institution designated under the PIPA, and also disclose the prescribed information on its internet homepage, or at noticeable places in its business place if it does not operate an internet homepage, for at least seven days.
+A data handler must provide notice to affected data subjects without delay within 72 hours when they become aware of a breach of personal data, pursuant to the PIPA.
+However, if there are justifiable grounds, such as when the contact information of the data subjects is unknown, the data handler may instead disclose the prescribed information on its internet homepage, or at noticeable places in its business place if it does not operate an internet homepage, for at least 30 days.

 7.7.
 Data retention